DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

  |-Makefile
  |-build.sh
 ```
-- **assets:**  Used for third party styles, in this case how to style the citations
+- **assets:**  Used for third-party styles, in this case how to style the citations
 - **build:** The output directory where the PDF will be generated to
 - **content** Holds the full markdown file, all used figures and the bibliography
 - **layouts:** Pandoc can convert the markdown into different output formats, in the layout folder could the different formats specify some individual layouts